LordAmit/Brightness/README.md

 # Brightness Controller

 This is version 2 of Brightness Controller (beta).
 It is completely stable and we are working on some more features to be integrated before release.
+Please note that it is compatible with python2 only.
+We are facing issues converting it to python3 due to PySide integration issues.

 ## Installation
 First, install pyside.